 - 7-2.1 If a hazardous weather situation arises before the start of an employee's working hours the following procedures will be used: - a.
-An employee will not be required to forfeit a day's pay during times of natural disaster when, by order of the Sheriff or the County Board Chair, the County office building in which he/she works is closed; or if the Executive Director determines it is in the best interest of staff to exercise discretionary authority and close the office. - b.
-If the County Office Building in which an employee works is not declared to be closed and the employee is unable to arrive at work, the employee may utilize personal, vacation or compensatory time, or make arrangement with his/her Executive Director to work additional hours, to compensate for those hours missed. - 7-2.2 If a hazardous weather situation arises after the start of an employee's working hours, the Executive Director may allow the employee to leave work early if consistent with office staffing requirements, and the employee may utilize personal, vacation or compensatory time, or make arrangement with the Executive Director to work additional hours, to compensate for those hours missed.
+An employee will not be required to forfeit a day's pay during times of natural disaster when, by order of the Sheriff or the County Board Chair, the County office building in which he/she works is closed. - b.
+If the County Office Building in which an employee works is not declared to be closed and the employee is unable to arrive at work, the employee may utilize personal, vacation or compensatory time, or make arrangement with his/her Department Head to work additional hours, to compensate for those hours missed. - 7-2.2 If a hazardous weather situation arises after the start of an employee's working hours, the employee's Department Head may allow the employee to leave work early if consistent with office staffing requirements, and the employee may utilize personal, vacation or compensatory time, or make arrangement with his/her Department Head to work additional hours, to compensate for those hours missed. - 7-2.3 The provisions of Section 7-2 should be considered to be advisory only as to elected Department Heads.